Review | Amazon’s new health band is the most invasive tech we’ve ever tested

 But we were disappointed that even with all that highly personal (somewhat nude) data, the Halo doesn’t offer any kind of a personalized plan or path forward.
 The app has what it called Labs, a hysterically techy term for what are mostly just videos or audio recordings from outside companies like Orangetheory and Openfit, with little reminders to watch them.
 The selections are the same for everyone, not tailored to your data or goals.

 Even more perplexing is that Amazon thinks there might be anything motivating about its harshly worded reports about your conversational tone.
-“For the most part, people are relatively unaware of how they sound to others and the impact that may have on their personal and professional relationships,” said Majumudar.
+“For the most part, people are relatively unaware of how they sound to others and the impact that may have on their personal and professional relationships,” said Majmudar.
 But he also told us Amazon is purposefully not providing any kind of diagnosis or interpretation of a person’s emotional state.

 It’s hard to even match up the Halo’s daily AI tone judgments to what you actually said — you get a time stamp, but not a transcription.
-Was that panicked, overwhelmed moment tied to a breaking glass or just idle chit chat about coffee?
+Was that panicked, overwhelmed moment tied to a breaking glass or just idle chitchat about coffee?

-The Halo app’s Labs offers lectures from a communications expert about “conscious listening.”
+The Halo app’s Labs offer lectures from a communications expert about “conscious listening.”
 But there are no personalized suggestions based on your tone, like how to sound less “sad” in the middle of an isolated holiday season during a pandemic.

 The Halo has invented a new personal behavior to feel self-conscious about, which we suppose is a kind of innovation.